raymondworkshop/raymondworkshop.github.io/_posts/slides.md

 - [iSpeaking - Automatic Speech Recognition for L2 (english&chinese) learners](https://docs.google.com/presentation/d/1qQC-UeyoCN7V9WVZTzPQqjbsb1NS8HI3/edit#slide=id.p1)

 #### 2017-05 Text simplification
+- The system can simplify English text with syntactic and lexical complexity while keeping the original meaning intact

-Our paper "[A Customizable Editor for Text Simplification](https://drive.google.com/file/d/0B8JbPdkDj7JZblBqcWVhVWdFTUE/view)" has been accepted for publication at COLING 2016 on Computational Linguistics, Osaka,Japan.
+    - Our paper "[A Customizable Editor for Text Simplification](https://drive.google.com/file/d/0B8JbPdkDj7JZblBqcWVhVWdFTUE/view)" on this has been accepted for publication at COLING 2016 on Computational Linguistics, Osaka,Japan.

 #### 2015-11 Privacy-preserving Similar Search